MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

     You can also pass */Passive* instead of */Quiet* to see the setup UI.

-1. If all goes well, you can see SSMS installed at %systemdrive%\SSMSto\Common7\IDE\Ssms.exe" based on the example.
+1. If all goes well, you can see SSMS installed at "%systemdrive%\SSMSto\Common7\IDE\Ssms.exe" based on the example.
 If something went wrong, you could inspect the error code returned and peek at the %TEMP%\SSMSSetup for the log file.

 ### [PowerShell](#tab/azure-powershell/windows)

-You can also install SSMS using a PowerShell.
+You can also install SSMS using PowerShell.

 If you want to install SSMS in the background with no GUI prompts, follow the steps below.